agsb/immu/Details.md

 And it can grow, incorporating these recipes and maybe, pherhaps, creating others as well.

-The proposed small change allows these compiled recipes to be shared as executables.
+The proposed small change allows these compiled recipes to be shared as executables inside Forth virtual machines.

 ## *and that could be an immu( )table Forth.*